Digital terrestrial television in the United Kingdom: ITV Digital

-ONdigital had problems from the start, and renaming the service ITV Digital on 11 July 2001 failed to help the matter.
+ONdigital was unprofitable from the start, and renaming the service ITV Digital on 11 July 2001 failed to help the matter.
 All subscription services except E4 and FilmFour went off-air on 1 May 2002 after the consortium collapsed, explained as being due to paying too much for the television rights for The Football League.
-However, the choice of 64QAM broadcast mode, the fact that at least 40% of homes would need new aerials to receive it, a high churn rate, an insecure hackable encryption system, the cost of having to provide free set-top boxes, and aggressive competition from BSkyB all contributed to ITV Digital's spiraling costs, before shareholders Granada and Carlton called a halt to the venture.
+However, the choice of 64QAM broadcast mode, the fact that at least 40% of homes would need new aerials to receive it, a high churn rate, an insecure and hackable encryption system, the cost of having to provide free set-top boxes, and aggressive competition from BSkyB all contributed to ITV Digital's spiralling costs before shareholders Granada and Carlton called a halt to the venture.

 Freeview

-As ITV Digital had collapsed, the rights reverted to the regulator and the ITC invited bids for the space on Multiplexes B, C and D. The Freeview consortium was formed by the BBC, transmitter company National Grid Wireless (known at the time as Crown Castle UK) and BSkyB.
+When ITV Digital collapsed, the rights reverted to the regulator and the Independent Television Commission invited bids for the space on Multiplexes B, C and D. The Freeview consortium was formed by the BBC, transmitter company National Grid Wireless (known at the time as Crown Castle UK) and BSkyB.
 This consortium (legal name DTV Services Ltd and trading under the "Freeview" brand) won and launched a new service.
 Dropping the failed ITV Digital business model, Freeview launched on 30 October 2002 with free television channels only, and made digital radio stations available on television receivers for the first time.